ESCOMP/atmospheric_physics/README.md

 # Requirements for ccpp physics packages

-* physics packages contain two files, a .F90 file which contains the routines and a .meta file which contains the CCPP metadata.
+* Physics packages contain two files, a .F90 file which contains the routines and a .meta file which contains the CCPP metadata.

+* Standard names for metadata can be found [here] (https://github.com/gold2718/ccpp-framework/wiki/Metadata-standard-names)

 * Physics modules may contain one or more of the following routines (where XXX is the name of the module containing the physics)
   * XXX_init - contains the startup/restart initialization required for the package.
 This is unthreaded and may contain I/O